Saur0o0n/PIDKiln/README.md

 5-48V*  | VCC

  * Do not connect 5V from ESP - use external source.
 This can be any 5V-48V power supply with around 1W power.
+ ** For additional SSR relay (works simultaneously with first one) use PIN 22 - see documentation for explanation

 **Power meter**